BestTimesToVisit.com Logo

 Songthaews (Red Trucks)

-These are Chiang Rai's most common and iconic form of public transport.
-They operate on fixed routes, picking up and dropping off passengers along the way, much like a shared taxi.
+These are the workhorses of Chiang Rai's public transport, essentially shared pickup trucks with covered benches.
+They operate on fixed routes, picking up and dropping off passengers anywhere along the way, making them incredibly convenient for exploring the city and nearby areas.

 Motorbike Taxis